revolist/revogrid-docs/tests/e2e/docs/scenarios/event-scheduler.md

 **Route:** `/demo/event-scheduler`

-The docs embeds the shift scheduler with Calendar, Resource and Table workspaces, Day/Week/Month/Year range controls and Weekday/Open/Training calendar presets.
-It starts in Calendar/Week/Weekday with dates derived from today's anchor; freeze the browser clock/timezone in future E2E.
+The docs embeds the shift scheduler with Resource, Calendar and Table workspaces, Day/Week/Month/Year range controls and Weekday/Open/Training calendar presets.
+It starts in Resource/Week/Weekday with dates derived from today's anchor; freeze the browser clock/timezone in future E2E.
 The template has no current search sidebar or custom external New event button.
 Events can be created/edited through the scheduler's own interaction surface.
 Period, view and calendar-preset changes regenerate seed events; this demo is not a persistent scheduling application.

 ## Review evidence and execution contract